flybywiresim/aircraft/README.md

 **Q: Can I download the aircraft in the current state?**

-A: Yes, please seek [Downloads](#Downloads).
+A: Yes, see [downloads.(#Downloads)

 **Q: Where is the plane in-sim?**

-A: The mod is added on top of the default A320neo from Asobo.
-If you want to uninstall it and revert to the original aircraft, just delete the A32NX folder in your community folder.
+A: The mod is now separate from the base A320neo aircraft and will show up as a new aircraft under the name "FlyByWire Simulations A320neo (LEAP)".
+If you want to uninstall it and revert to the original aircraft, just delete the A32NX folder in your community folder (paths for all editions are above).

 **Q: What are the liveries available?**